caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

   *{"meqtrees", "cubical"}*, *optional*, *default = cubical*

-  Tool to use for calibration
+  Tool to use for calibration.
+Options are meqtrees and cubical.